-... listen more Children of all ages say they want their parents to listen to them and understand them more.
+... listen more

+Children of all ages say they want their parents to listen to them and understand them more.
 Teenagers most of all.
 Some suffer in silence because they think their parents will not understand their problems (you might be concerned about drugs, alcohol or solvents while they are worrying about something different).
-Young people's views can be a surprise - what their friends say and do does not always influence them.
-Don't force the issue.
+Young people's views can be a surprise-what their friends say and do does not always influence them.

+- Don't force the issue.
 Some of the best conversations come out of the blue when you are clearing up after a meal, or at the end of a TV programme.

+- Do listen with an open mind.

+- Do say what you believe.

+- Do show you care.

+- Don't preach.

+- Don't use scare tactics.

-Facts about drugs In 2010, a national survey of schoolchildren was conducted in Scotland.
+Facts about drugs

+In 2006, a national survey of school children was conducted in Scotland.
 This anonymous survey asked young people about drinking, smoking and their experience of drug use.
-The survey found: - 16% of 13-year-olds said they had been offered a drug.
-5% said they had used a drug. - 42% of 15-year-olds said they had been offered a drug.
-19% said they had used a drug. - Cannabis was the most commonly used drug.
-10% of 15-yearolds said they had taken it in the last year. - 44% of 13-year-olds and 77% of 15-yearolds said they have had at least one alcoholic drink.
-Source: Scottish Schools Adolescent Lifestyle and Substance Use Survey 2010. - Use of drugs like heroin was very rare in this age group (in fact, more 13- and 15-year-olds said they had been offered, or had used, solvents). - Girls and boys who smoked and drank alcohol regularly were more likely to take drugs.
+The survey found:

+- 23% of 13 year olds said they had been offered a drug.
+9% said they had used a drug. - 53% of 15 year olds said they had been offered a drug.
+27% said they had used a drug. - Cannabis was the most commonly used drug.
+19% of 15 year olds said they had taken it in the last year. - Over half of 13 year olds said they have been drunk at least once.

+Source: Scottish Schools Adolescent Lifestyle and Substance Use Survey 2006.

+- Use of drugs like heroin was very rare in this age group (in fact, more 13 and 15 year olds said they had been offered, or had used, solvents). - Girls and boys who smoked and drank alcohol regularly were more likely to take drugs.

 'Parents don't talk to you; they tell you stuff, and I don't think that's right.
 I want them to listen to me too.'

 15-year-old girl.